What Responsible Antibiotic Use Means on a Pig Farm

 FDA guidance further defines responsible use

 In addition to the Food and Drug Administration’s (FDA) rigorous approval process for antibiotics labeled for use in food animals, the agency also defined uses of veterinary products, which are updated over time.
-An example of this is an FDA-issued guidance in 2013 that requires farmers to phase out the use of antibiotics for feed efficiency and growth promotion purposes by the end of 2016.
-In addition, the FDA is working with farmers and veterinarians to eliminate the use of medically important (to human illness) antibiotics for growth promotion and to bring important therapeutic use of antibiotics – to treat, control or prevent specific disease – under veterinary oversight.
+The FDA is working with farmers and veterinarians to eliminate the use of medically important (to human illness) antibiotics for growth promotion and to bring important therapeutic use of antibiotics – to treat, control or prevent specific disease – under veterinary oversight.
 Farmers support these efforts and are committed to continuous improvement to raise safe, wholesome pork in a socially responsible way.

 Principles of responsible antibiotic use, farmers' guidelines: